commana/homepage/content/posts/programs.md

 - programs
 ---

-> I write an average of five new programs every week.
+> "I write an average of five new programs every week.
 Poets have to write poems.
-I have to write computer programs.
+I have to write computer programs."
-> - Donald Knuth
+> -Donald Knuth

 Recently, I realized that I haven't been creating real programs for quite some time.
 I have been creating lots of throwaway scripts, sure, but nothing that felt like a real program.
 Something that you could give to another person and they would find it useful.